Guiding our clients with honesty and compassion through a difficult time is what drives everyone at Epstein Family Law.

 How to Amend Your Parenting Plan in Texas

-The initial parenting plan outlines the rights & responsibilities of each parent, including where the child will live, & which parent (or both) has the right to make important decisions for the child.
+The initial parenting plan outlines the rights and responsibilities of each parent, including where the child will live and which parent (or both) has the right to make important decisions for the child.
 Every detail is covered in the parenting plan, including the amount of child support one parent will be required to pay the other.
-Material & substantial changes in the circumstances of a parent or child may require a modification of the existing parenting plan, which requires court approval.
+Material and substantial changes in the circumstances of a parent or child may require a modification of the existing parenting plan, which requires court approval.

 Need to Modify Your Parenting Plan?
-Contact us today at (972) 232-7673 to discuss your case & explore your legal options with a Dallas divorce modification lawyer.
+Contact us today at (972) 232-7673 to discuss your case and explore your legal options with a Dallas divorce modification lawyer.

 Qualifications for Parenting Plan Revisions in TX